FissoreD/TimeToTank/README.md

 Special bonuses were a particularly fun stage of the development, as they made the game a lot more enjoyable.
 While they took a lot of time to implement, the whole engine we already built was making the whole process a lot easier, giving more space to our imagination and to testing.

-With 9 Special Bonuses, 5 Normal ones, and 9 Normal Bonuses associated to their special bonuses there are approximatively 5000 possible (3 parmis 9 x (7 normal bonus opportunities x 8 possible bonus)) different tanks that can be built through game.
-This makes the game a lot more interesting to re-play, and give sense to the theme "you are unique", as the tank you are playing by the end of the game is likely unique across all games played and all players.
+With 3 choices among the 9 different "Special" Bonuses, and 11 choices among the 5 generic "Normal" Bonuses and "Special" Bonuses level-up, there are more than 1200000 possible different tanks that can be built through a game.
+This makes the game a lot more interesting to re-play, and give sense to the theme "you are unique", as the tank you are playing by the end of the game is very likely unique across all games played and all players.

 ***